ai-align/houqphomepage/content/pages/misc.rst

  - I **paint** in my spare time, part of my works can be found here__.

- - Besides all the above, I love **travel** and meet all kinds of people during the trip.
+ - Besides all the above, I love **travel** and hiking.
+It's great to meet all kinds of people during the trip.

 .. __: ../pages/painting.html